Perl/docker-perl/README.md

 The 64bit builds specify use64bitall despite this being largely redundant (Configure would properly detect this) to make the desired bit size explicit.

+The individual Dockerfiles are generated via 'generate.pl', which uses Releases.yaml to populate the individual files.